geovedi/book-notes/2014/the-second-machine-age.notes.md

-# The Second Machine Age
+# The Second Machine Age: Work, Progress, and Prosperity in a Time of Brilliant Technologies
 Author: Erik Brynjolfsson, Andrew Mcafee, Jeff Cummings

 ## The Big Stories